ubergarm/SkyMagicIslands/README.md

 their tracker.
 Please confirm any unusual behavior while using Mohist is also present under Forge before reporting bugs so you know where to report it.

-The server pack file, issue tracker, and code links are forthcoming on [curseforge](https://www.curseforge.com/minecraft/modpacks/sky-magic-islands) now that the client file is approved.
+The server pack file is forthcoming on [curseforge](https://www.curseforge.com/minecraft/modpacks/sky-magic-islands) now that the client file is approved.